avo-hq/docs.avohq.io/docs/2.0/fields/boolean_group.md

 The `BooleanGroup` is used to update a `Hash` with `string` keys and `boolean` values in the database.

-It's useful when you want have something like a roles hash in your database.
+It's useful when you have something like a roles hash in your database.

 ```ruby
 field :roles, as: :boolean_group, name: 'User roles', options: { admin: 'Administrator', manager: 'Manager', writer: 'Writer' }